The Power of Belief, Belonging, and the Right Environment: Maria’s Story

 Maria is a rising star in para swimming—but more importantly, she’s a young person who has rediscovered her sense of self through sport.
 Her story is a powerful reminder that neurodivergence isn’t a barrier to performance; misunderstanding is.

-From early predictions of dependency to cycling 40k and competing across para and mainstream meets, Maria’s journey shows what’s possible when someone is believed in, backed, and given the freedom to be themselves.
+From early predictions of dependency to competing across both para and mainstream swimming, Maria’s journey shows what’s possible when someone is believed in, backed, and given the freedom to be themselves.

 • Follow what feels good

-→ Whether it’s sport, art, or another pursuit, find the space where you feel safe, competent, and seen—and let that be your foundation.
+→ Whether it’s sport, art, or another pursuit, find the space where you feel safe, competent, and seen.

 • Your way is valid